Merck KGaA ups earnings outlook on strong biotech labs demand

 "Overall, solid numbers and good margins," UBS analyst David Evans wrote, describing growth at the Life Science business as particularly impressive.

-Merck's shares rose 2.8 percent to a three-month high by 1051 GMT, among the top gainers on Germany's blue-chip index.
+Merck's shares rose 2.8 percent to a three-month high by 0551 ET, among the top gainers on Germany's blue-chip index .GDAXI.

 (Reporting by Ludwig Burger; editing by Tom Pfeiffer and Jane Merriman)